 Tried this recipe?

-- Prepare the springform pan by buttering the interior and cutting out a round piece of parchment to fit the bottom.
+- Prepare the springform pan by buttering the interior and cutting out a round piece of parchment to fit in the bottom of the pan.

 2. Here is what the finished pan should look like.
 Notice the folds on the paper round, that is how the circle is formed, using the center of the pan as a fulcrum, and folding around as a triangle, like shown in the last picture.